Global well-posedness for the derivative nonlinear Schr\"odinger equation in $L^2(\mathbb{R})$: Introduction

-A key motivation for addressing the equicontinuity question in \cite{HGKV:equi} is that it provides the key to unlocking a large number of tools in the study of \eqref{DNLS}; indeed, it was this realization that lead \cite{KNV} to the explicit formulation of this equicontinuity problem.
+A key motivation for addressing the equicontinuity question in \cite{HGKV:equi} is that it unlocks a large number of tools in the study of \eqref{DNLS}; it was this realization that lead \cite{KNV} to the explicit formulation of this equicontinuity problem.

-The first tools are low-regularity conservation laws, specifically conservation laws at the level of $H^s$ for $0<s<\frac12$.
+The first tools unlocked by the equicontinuity property are low-regularity conservation laws, specifically conservation laws at the level of $H^s$ for $0<s<\frac12$.
 Such laws were first derived in \cite{klaus2020priori} following the approach of \cite{MR3820439}; however, they were only applicable to small solutions.
 The realm of applicability was first raised to $M(q)<4\pi$ in \cite{KNV} by proving equicontinuity in that regime and then to arbitrarily large solutions in \cite{HGKV:equi}.
-These (macroscopic) conservation laws arise from the argument of $a(i\kappa;q)$:

-This series is only guaranteed to converge for $\kappa$ sufficiently large, say $|\kappa|\geq \kappa_0(q)$; indeed, a key observation of \cite{KNV} is that the size of $\kappa_0(q)$ is determined by the equicontinuity properties of $q$.
-This is important because the coercivity of these conserved quantities and their connection to $H^s$ norms both rely on the possibility of subordinating the entire series to its leading term (which is quadratic in $q$).

-The main result of \cite{HGKV:equi} guarantees that for any $L^2$-equicontinuous set $Q$ there is a parameter $\kappa_0(Q)$ so that the infinite series above may be conflated with its leading term not only for all of initial data in $Q$, but also for any \eqref{DNLS} orbit emanating from such initial data.
-It is then a simple matter to deduce coercive low regularity conservation laws.
-We should emphasize that this story is quite the opposite of that in other papers, such as \cite{harropgriffiths2020sharp,MR3990604}, where equicontinuity is \emph{derived from} coercive conservation laws.

 Equicontinuity also unlocks higher regularity conservation laws for large data.
 In \cite{KNV}, $L^2$-equicontinuity and the conservation of $H_2(q)$ are shown to provide global $H^1(\R)$ bounds.
-In \cite{BLP}, the result of \cite{HGKV:equi} is used as the base step of an inductive argument to cover $H^s(\R)$ spaces for $s\geq \frac12$.
+In \cite{BLP}, the result of \cite{HGKV:equi} is used as the base step of an inductive argument to cover $H^s(\R)$ spaces for all $s\geq \frac12$.
 This brings closure to the question of coercive conservation laws: we now know that $H^s$-bounded sets of Schwartz-class initial data lead to $H^s$-bounded solutions for all $s\geq 0$.